 - 1 teaspoon Korean/Asian hot mustard paste, gyeoja optional

 - 2 tablespoons sugar (or corn syrup/oligo syrup) adjust to taste

 - 2 tablespoons rice vinegar or apple cider vinegar adjust to taste

 - 1 clove garlic minced

-- Prepare the vegetables and keep them cool in the fridge or in ice water (drain well before using).
+- Julienne the cucumber, carrot and red cabbage.
+Thinly slice the lettuce.
+Keep them cool in the fridge or in ice water (drain well before using) if you like.

 - Place the noodles in the middle of the serving bowl and nicely arrange the cold vegetables over the noodles.
-Drop a few ice cubes so the dish can stay cool while eating.
+Drizzle the sesame oil over, sprinkle with the sesame seeds, and place a half of boiled egg on top.
 The sauce can be served on top or separately.